*Note: This is an updated version of a post from early November 2021, and reflects new survey data collected over Black Friday Weekend 2021.

 Make a List, Check for it Twice

-Consumers think that even the most popular stocking stuffers will be difficult to find this year.
-Electronics and Toys & Games generate the most concern, with roughly half of consumers expecting limited offerings in these categories.
-Home Goods and Apparel follow suit with nearly 1 in 4 consumers anticipating shortages.
-Though most shoppers expect shortages, there’s a small set (17%) optimistic that the categories they’re trying to buy will remain well-stocked.
+Consumers shared that even the most popular stocking stuffers have been difficult to find this year.
+Electronics and Toys & Games have the most noted shortages, with roughly one-third of consumers experiencing limited offerings in these categories.
+Home Goods and Apparel follow suit with just over 1 in 4 consumers experiencing shortages.
+The same four categories have been hit the hardest by price increases, according to consumers.

 The Christmas Creep Continues